afshars/PCA/README.md

 # CIFAR-10 Image Classification with PCA and Neural Network
 # by Sara Afshar

-This project demonstrates the process of image classification on the CIFAR-10 dataset using Principal Component Analysis (PCA) and a Neural Network model.
-The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+This project demonstrates image classification on the CIFAR-10 dataset using Principal Component Analysis (PCA) and a Neural Network model.
+The CIFAR-10 dataset contains 60,000 32x32 color images in 10 classes.
+The project involves loading and preprocessing the dataset, applying PCA for dimensionality reduction, and training a neural network model to classify the images.
+The model's performance is evaluated using metrics such as accuracy and confusion matrix, and the results are visualized to provide insights into the classification process.

 ## Overview